geudde/attic-chest/pages/04.season-3/12.meeting-33/12.vox/docs.md

 To conceal from his hearers his bosom’s deep guile:
 “It grieves me,” he said, “of this contest to hear
 And I dread lest at length it disorder the sphere,
-For when two such great Gods for dominion contend
+For when two such great gods for dominion contend
 It is hard to <span data-tippy="find out" class="green">forsee</span>where their quarrel may end.
 You are all well aware of the disinclination
 I have ever expressed against all innovation
 Yet such evident good on this change must attend
 That Mercury’s plea I am forced to befriend,
-The Muses reclined on some favorite Mountain,
+The Muses reclined on some favorite mountain,
-When the Bay and the Olive o’ershadow the Fountain
+When the bay and the olive o’ershadow the fountain
 To its soft flowing waters their voices unite,
-And sing of Love’s pains or of rural delight
+And sing of love’s pains or of rural delight
-The Seasons that change, or the Stars as they move,
+The seasons that change, or the stars as they move,
-Or raise their loud Hymns, to omnipotent Jove;
+Or raise their loud hymns, to omnipotent Jove;
-But they fly when the Trumpet’s <span data-tippy="loud" class="green">shrill</span> clangour alarms
+But they fly when the trumpet’s <span data-tippy="loud" class="green">shrill</span> clangour alarms
-Nor mingle their songs with the clashing of Arms.
+Nor mingle their songs with the clashing of arms.
-The City laid waste, or the harvest destroyed,
+The city laid waste, or the harvest destroyed,
 On which for support its whole people relied,
-The brave Warrior’s fate, or the Patriot’s bier
+The brave warrior’s fate, or the patriot’s bier
 May draw from the Muse as she passes a tear;
 But she hastens to realms where no discord is found,
-And where Plenty, and Peace, shed their blessing around
+And where plenty, and peace, shed their blessing around
 Hence with Mars it is plain, they can never unite,
-And the <span data-tippy="Attics" class="green">readings</span> ought not to be held on his Night.”
+And the <span data-tippy="Attics" class="green">readings</span> ought not to be held on his night.”

 “But Cyllenius who if dire Tisiphone rose,
-With his Magical Rod, could the Fury compose,
+With his magical rod, could the fury compose,
-Of Letters th’inventor, of commerce the friend,
+Of letters th’inventor, of commerce the friend,
-A Herald your charge always prompt to attend,
+A herald your charge always prompt to attend,
-Of Magic the Sire (but no Magic they need
+Of magic the sire (but no magic they need
-Whose Nymphs can so well in enchantment succeed)
+Whose nymphs can so well in enchantment succeed)
 Mathematics thro’ them, to Terpsichore yield
-And Castles, and Palaces, fade from the field,
+And castles, and palaces, fade from the field,
 Their smile the grave sculptor entices, and draws
-From his desk e’en the sable expounder of Laws
+From his desk e’en the sable expounder of laws
-Nay the Children of Chiron its sway have confest
+Nay the children of Chiron its sway have confest
-And Painters, and Soldiers, have honoured the Chest
+And painters, and soldiers, have honoured the Chest
 Then since so many talents in Hermes combine
-And Jove for the Night does all contest decline
+And Jove for the night does all contest decline
 To <span data-tippy="Cyllenius" class="green">Hermes</span> let Mars his dominion resign.
 Thus artful he spoke, and the arrow replied,
 ’Tis in vain you endeavour your cunning to hide,
 Shall he, who so lately was placed in the sphere,
 And then thro’ his art, not his merit, I fear —
 Shall sly Renard against innovation declare
-Innovation alone placed his worship in Heaven
+Innovation alone placed his worship in heaven
 But while he pretends to condemn innovation
 Still in Mercury’s favour he makes declaration
-Sure the Goose which he carries, his speech must inspire
+Sure the goose which he carries, his speech must inspire
 Or perhaps, we the depth of his art should admire
-It is true the fair Nine, fly from Anarchy far,
+It is true the fair Nine, fly from anarchy far,
-Nor blow the shrill Trumpet, nor mingle in War,
+Nor blow the shrill trumpet, nor mingle in war,
-But oft when in Battle two Armies unite,
+But oft when in battle two armies unite,
-They gaze on the Field from a neighbouring height.”
+They gaze on the field from a neighbouring height.”

-“And if some brave Patriot attention should claim
+“And if some brave patriot attention should claim
-Their songs give his actions forever to Fame.
+Their songs give his actions forever to fame.
 Hence Achilles, and Ajax, and Hector survive,
 Hence Eneas and Turnus forever shall live.
 Hence Orlando, Rinaldo, and great Charlemain